squareops/terraform-kubernetes-elastic/README.md

 We believe that the key to success in the digital age is the ability to deliver value quickly and reliably.
 That’s why we offer a comprehensive range of DevOps & Cloud services designed to help your organization optimize its systems & Processes for speed and agility.

   1. We are an AWS Advanced consulting partner which reflects our deep expertise in AWS Cloud and helping 100+ clients over the last 5 years.
-  2. Expertise in Kubernetes and overall container solution helps companies expedite their journey by 10X.
+  2. Expertise in kubernetes and overall container solution helps companies expedite their journey by 10X.
   3. Infrastructure Automation is a key component to the success of our Clients and our Expertise helps deliver the same in the shortest time.
   4. DevSecOps as a service to implement security within the overall DevOps process and helping companies deploy securely and at speed.
   5. Platform engineering which supports scalable,Cost efficient infrastructure that supports rapid development, testing, and deployment.